 There are formal gardens, there are wild landscapes – we’ve got plenty of both – and then there are country parks.
 These big green spaces are fall neatly into the gap between the two, designed for the pure pleasure of everyone who visits.
-Here are 10 places to have fun in the fresh air.
+Here are a few of our favourite places to have fun in the fresh air.

 Gnoll Estate Country Park, Neath